Wireless Site Survey

 - Best physical placement of APs

 - Range from clients to each AP

 - Wireless signal strength and potential sources of wireless noise and interference

 - Environmental factors that affect wireless signals, such as building construction and materials

 Typically, you begin a site survey with a physical walk-through of your environment.
 It is helpful to have a floor plan of your facilities that shows your existing networking environment and a list of requirements for your planned wireless networks.
 A visual inspection helps you to understand the areas of coverage required, the physical limitations and barriers due to building construction, and potential sources of wireless interference.

 After you complete a physical inspection of your facilities, you must be able to visualize and understand where the current wireless signals are located in your environment, and how they react to your physical environment.

 Many wireless site survey tools are available that enable you to map your environment and generate wireless heat maps, which provide a visual representation of the wireless signals in your environment.
 The heat map shows the strength and range of wireless access points, how their signals react to your physical environment, and identifies any existing wireless interference.

-You can also use the Wireless Deployment Maps feature on the Gateway Wireless Controller to provide a simulated physical view of your wireless network to help you place the AP devices in optimal locations for maximum coverage, and to detect channel conflicts with other wireless devices in your area.
+You can also use the Wireless Deployment Maps feature on the Gateway Wireless Controller to provide a simulated physical view of your wireless network to help you place the APs in optimal locations for maximum coverage, and to detect channel conflicts with other wireless devices in your area.